Do I have to be considered Highly Qualified to apply for a teaching role at Mundo Verde?

 We encourage healthy eating and physical activity.
 All students receive a cooking and gardening specials class once a week.
 Our school lunches are served family style in the classroom, and are prepared by a small local business that uses a lot of local, organic, and seasonal food items.

-What do MV staff learn about in the weekly Wednesday PD?
+What do Mundo Verde staff learn about in the weekly Wednesday PD?

 We have three PD cycles throughout the year that are based on our workplan.
 Our work plan goals are:

 Goal 1: All instructional staff will consistently use WMI (Workshop Model Instruction) and SEA (student-engaged assessment) strategies.

 Goal 2: Students will consistently be able to demonstrate transfer of their learning through quality student work.

 Goal 3: Members of the Mundo Verde community will learn and practice the Habits of Community Stewardship through Crew and Crew-like structures.

 What kinds of internal and external Professional Development opportunities are staff given?

 Relative to need, seniority, and capacity to share with others, teachers are given access to external professional development opportunities aligned with our school’s mission, strategic plan and EL workplan.
 Internally teams may receive some professional development differentiated to the needs of grade level teams.
 Individuals may request individualized professional development sponsored by the school on a case by case basis.